+4. The status register bits are output on I/O7 - I/O0.

+5. Any addresses within the user programmable protection register region.
+Address locations are shown on "Protection Register Addressing Table" on page 16.

-- 2. SA = sector address.
-Any word address within a sector can be used to designate the sector address (see pages 17 and 18 for details). - 3.
-The status register bits are output on I/O7 I/O0. - 4.
-If data bit D1 is "0", sector B is locked.
+6. If data bit D1 is "0", sector B is locked.
 If data bit D1 is "1", sector B can be reprogrammed.

-22. Absolute Maximum Ratings
+22. Absolute Maximum Ratings\

-Temperature under Bias55°C to +125°C Storage Temperature65°C to +150°C All Input Voltages (including NC Pins) with Respect to Ground0.6V to +6.25V All Output Voltages with Respect to Ground0.6V to V{CC} + 0.6V Voltage on V {PP} with Respect to Ground0.6V to +13.0V
+Temperature under Bias55°C to +125°C Storage Temperature65°C to +150°C All Input Voltages (including NC Pins) with Respect to Ground0.6V to +6.25V All Output Voltages with Respect to Ground0.6V to $V{CC}$ + 0.6V Voltage on V PP with Respect to Ground0.6V to +10.0V

-NOTICE: Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
+\NOTICE: Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
 This is a stress rating only and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect device reliability.